The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Badalassi Carlo

 Located in Tuscany, Badalassi Carlo has been operating for over 40 years.
 They are one of the few remaining tanneries in the region still using traditional methods with chestnut extracts.
-They are famous for leathers like Minerva Box and Pueblo, which have incredible character and age beautifully.
-Their double shoulders give us consistent, high-quality material that is ideal for collars and shorter items where you want that distinctive Italian grain and colour depth.
+They are famous for leathers like Minerva Box and Pueblo, which have character, grain, and colour depth.

 Conceria Walpier

-Also based in Tuscany, Conceria Walpier is renowned for producing some of the finest, most vibrant vegetable tanned leathers in the world.
+Also based in Tuscany, Conceria Walpier is renowned for producing some of the finest and most vibrant vegetable tanned leathers in the world.
 Their Buttero leather is a staple for high-end leatherworkers globally.
-Like Badalassi Carlo, their double shoulders provide a reliable, consistent cut that works perfectly for collars and accessories where character and finish matter just as much as raw strength.
+Like Badalassi Carlo, their double shoulders provide a reliable, consistent cut that works well for collars and accessories.

 Pelle Vegetale Consortium